-Mr. Jesus Marquez, Director
+Mr. Chris Bronson, Director

 - It is expected that every member of the Wind Symphony be enrolled in private lessons.
-The RHS Band makes available a fantastic applied music faculty who can teach these lessons during the school day or before/after school. - Every member of the RHS Wind Symphony must prepare and audition for the Region 3 All Region Band.
-Freshmen are required to audition for both the 9th Grade All Region and the High School All Region Band. - Every member of the RHS Wind Symphony must prepare and perform a solo at the RISD Chamber Music Festival.
+The RHS Band makes available a fantastic applied music faculty who can teach these lessons during the school day or before/after school. - Every member of the RHS Wind Symphony must prepare and audition for the Region 20 All Region Band. - Every member of the RHS Wind Symphony must prepare and perform a solo at the RISD Chamber Music Festival.
 It is expected that each member of the RHS Wind Symphony will earn a 1st Division rating on his/her solo. - Every member of the RHS Wind Symphony will be required to attend sectionals outside of the school day.
-These sectionals will be communicated as far in advance as possible and will generally follow a pre-defined schedule. - The RHS Wind Symphony will rehearse from 8:20am-9:50am throughout the concert season (which begins as soon as marching season has ended).
-Students who accept a position in the Wind Symphony must not take a zero hour course. - The RHS Wind Symphony will participate in recording sessions, contests and concerts throughout the school year.
+These sectionals will be communicated as far in advance as possible and will generally follow a pre-defined schedule. - The RHS Wind Symphony will participate in recording sessions, contests and concerts throughout the school year.
 An unexcused absence may result in an immediate reassignment to a lower concert ensemble at the discretion of the head band director. - Every member of the RHS Wind Symphony must arrive prepared to each rehearsal.
 This includes musical preparation (practice) in addition to physical preparation (punctuality, functioning equipment, music/pencil, etc.).
 Students who are asked to leave rehearsal due to inadequate preparation more than twice during the course of the school year may be immediately re-assigned to a lower concert ensemble. - It is imperative that the Wind Symphony maximize its rehearsal time.
-As such, members who are unreasonably tardy to rehearsal more than 3 times may be immediately reassigned to a lower concert ensemble.

-- Members of the RHS Wind Symphony may be reassigned to a lower band at the director's discretion based upon All Region Auditions or RISD Chamber Music Festival among other factors. - Members of the RHS Wind Symphony must maintain passing grades in order to be academically eligible to perform and compete.
-Wind Symphony members who become academically ineligible may be immediately re-assigned to a lower, less competitively focused, concert ensemble. - Members of the Wind Symphony are expected to participate in competitive travel such as the Spring Trip.
+As such, members who are unreasonably tardy to rehearsal more than 3 times may be immediately reassigned to a lower concert ensemble. - Members of the RHS Wind Symphony may be reassigned to a lower band at the director's discretion based upon All Region Auditions or RISD Chamber Music Festival among other factors. - Members of the RHS Wind Symphony must maintain passing grades in order to be academically eligible to perform and compete.
+Wind Symphony members who become academically ineligible may be immediately re-assigned to a lower, less competitively focused, concert ensemble. - Members of the Wind Symphony are expected to participate in competitive travel such as the Spring Trip